Skip to content

 In the case of external directors’ liability, the director must have acted negligently towards third parties such as creditors, suppliers and shareholders.
 As with internal directors’ liability, the director must be seriously blamed before liability towards these third parties can be assumed (in Dutch: ‘ernstig verwijt’).
 If it is assumed that the director acted unlawfully towards third parties, the director can – in addition to the company – be held liable for the damage they suffer as a result.
 Unlike internal directors’ liability, the principle of collective liability does not apply here.
 Only the director who has acted in a seriously culpable manner can be held liable by third parties.
 External directors’ liability is assumed, for example, if the director enters into agreements on behalf of the company with third parties of which the director knows or should have known that the company will not be able to meet its obligations and will not be able to provide redress.

-bankruptcy in the Netherlands
+Director’s liability in case of bankruptcy in the Netherlands

-In the event of bankruptcy in the Netherlands, each director may be liable for the debts of the company.
+In the event of bankruptcy in the Netherlands (insolvency in the Netherlands), each director may be liable for the debts of the company.
 This applies to improper performance of duties by the director, which is a major cause of the bankruptcy.
 If the board consists of several directors, the principle of collective liability also applies here.
 The board will be deemed to have improperly performed its duties if it has not met its obligation to keep proper books and records and to file the annual accounts in a timely manner.
 In that case, the improper performance of duties is presumed to be a major cause of the bankruptcy.

 Discharge of directors in Holland